Signs You're Massively Underpriced: The Quick Diagnostic

 Pattern check: Do your difficult clients cluster at the bottom of both scores?

 Low prices attract difficult clients.
-They’re price-shopping, not value-seeking.
-They hired you because you were affordable, not because you were the best solution.
-That creates entitled behavior and mediocre results.
+They’re price-shopping, not value-seeking, and they hired you because you were affordable—not because you were the best solution.
+That dynamic breeds entitled behavior and, predictably, mediocre results.

 Day 4: Identify your 3 best clients ever